Which small dog is perfect for you?

 Although they have plenty in common, each of these dogs has unique characteristics, advantages and disadvantages.

 The Yorkie is a terrier – so he’s spunky, energetic, inquisitive and bright.
-And terriers can be barkers too … and even aggressive.
+Terriers tend to bark a lot … and can even be aggressive.

-The Yorkie’s playful energy and curiosity make it a lively, amusing companion.
-It’s an extremely loyal dog, and often acts like “the big dog in a little dog’s body.”
+The Yorkie’s playful energy and curiosity make him a lively, amusing companion.
+Yorkies are extremely loyal and often play “the big dog in a little dog’s body.”

-Yorkshire Terriers are a relatively new breed, developed in the mid-1800s to chase down rats and other vermin in factories and coal mines in northern England.
-Once upper class ladies saw the cute Yorkshire Terrier (much larger then), the dog became a favourite of the wealthy class and the Yorkie’s popularity has never slowed down since.
+Yorkshire Terriers are a relatively new breed, developed in the mid-1800s as ratters in Victorian England.
+Once upper-class ladies saw the cute Yorkshire Terrier (much larger than), the dog became a favourite of the wealthy class, and the Yorkie’s popularity has never slowed since.

 The Maltese temperament is calm, very affectionate and easy-going, although Maltese will bark when someone unknown comes to the door.

 They’re fiercely protective of their owners and take on a big-dog guard role at times.